hupf/techkafi-headless-components/slides.md

 # Questions?
 Discussion?

-Licensed under the terms of the [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) license.
+These slides are licensed under the terms of the [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) license.

 Images: